September 18, 2007 :: State Scholarship Program Modified by Legislature, Online Applications Encouraged

 - College Conduct Requirement: Effective Jan.
 1, 2008, an Oklahoma’s Promise college student that is suspended for more than one semester for conduct reasons will lose the scholarship permanently.

 - Immigration Status: Beginning with students applying for the program in 2007-08, students must be U.S. citizens or lawfully present in the United States to receive the award in college.
 Undocumented immigrant students can still enroll in the program in the eighth, ninth, or 10th grade but must attain lawful status before they can actually receive the award.

 The fastest and most secure way to apply for Oklahoma’s Promise is online at www.okpromise.org.
-Students can also get applications and flyers about the scholarship from school counselors.
-Oklahoma’s Promise officials have mailed more than 150,000 flyers to counselors statewide.
+Students can also get applications and fliers about the scholarship from school counselors.
+Oklahoma’s Promise officials have mailed more than 150,000 fliers to counselors statewide.

 Students, parents and counselors can also get more information about Oklahoma’s Promise by visiting www.okpromise.org, by e-mailing email@example.com or by calling (800) 858-1840.